newrelic/newrelic-opentelemetry-examples/getting-started-guides/python/Uninstrumented/readme.md

     pip install opentelemetry-distro
     ```

 3. No changes to the code is needed, just run the app as usual but with `opentelemetry-instrument` before the command to start the application.
+For example:

+    ```
+    opentelemetry-instrument python app.py
+    ```

 4. To generate traffic, in a new terminal tab, run the following command:
    PowerShell: